Top-9 Striking Insights on the Post-COVID Future of Retail

 Tip for businesses: If you’re in fashion retail, get creative, and explore possibly launching new original clothing collections or items inspired by this new era.

 The economic consequences of global quarantine have made the luxury sector suffer.
 In the long run, more people will cut their spendings and go for more modest options.
 However, for those whose budgets were not severely hit by the crisis and who can still afford the high-priced patterns, the key items of spending will be changed.
 Being limited in getting new experiences, first of all, traveling, they will invest in physical goods much more.

 Tip for businesses: Physical goods are going to be more valuable than experiences for some time so explore various opportunities how you can leverage that for your business.

 Though not as intensified as in the times of pandemic, online grocery buying is still popular.
-This will no longer be the reserve option, but frequently the preferable way of shopping – even if it’s safe, why go to the supermarket, spend time, carry heavy bags when you can order online and simply open the door?
-As CPG brands improved their presence online and built direct-to-consumer sites to meet consumer needs during COVID, retailers now will be seeking new equilibrium between ecommerce and brick-and-mortar.
+This will no longer be the reserve option, but frequently the preferable way of shopping – even if it’s safe, why go to the supermarket, spend time, carry heavy bags when you can order online, and simply open the door?
+As CPG brands improved their presence online and built direct-to-consumer sites to meet consumer needs during COVID, retailers now will be seeking a new equilibrium between e-commerce and brick-and-mortar.

 Tip for businesses: Groceries will always be needed, but now the way they are sold defines a retailer’s success.

 4. Consumer spending patterns